Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

 ###5.
 Notifications Container

 Notifications container will fetch notifications from server and pass that to Notifications List component.It will have following components:

   i.
 Notification List:

   Notification list will be component that will hold data of notifications.

   ii.Add Notification:

   Add notification component requires only logged in agent information and will display a form to create a new notification.

-      <b> Actions:<b><br/>
+  **Actions:**

   i.
 Send:

   Send action will submit the notification to server which will then be sent to mobile clients on socket and to webclients via Email

   ii.
 Cancel

 ###6.
 Customer Directory Container
 Customer directory container will fetch customer information from server.It will have following components: